gvonsem/BiasTests/README.md

 **Note**: there are a few additional helper scripts.
 - It may happen that some fits of toys fail.
 To get rid of such toys, there is a script that can be configured and run `./removeBadFitsToys.sh`.
 However, it is important to check why the fits fail, because removing failed fits may bias the bias studies themselves.
 - The output toy root files may have problems when merging because of additional file content that is not mergeable.
-Normally this content is already remvoved (see the rootrm comands in `Job_base.sh`).
-If this is not done, it can be redone on the fly using the script `retainTrees.sh` before hadding.
+Normally this content is already removed (see the rootrm comands in `Job_base.sh`).
+If this is not done for some reason, it can be redone on the fly using the script `retainTrees.sh` before hadding.